system76/certification/desktops/desktop_testing_template.md

 - [ ] USB 3 Type A ports
 - [ ] USB 2 Type A ports
 - [ ] USB Type C port(s)
+- [ ] Thunderbolt devices plugged in before suspend do not block suspend
+- [ ] Thunderbolt devices plugged in during suspend do not block resume
 - [ ] Line out jack
 - [ ] Line in jack
 - [ ] Microphone in jack